ArtemSotnikov/HomeWork/home-work-62/README.md

 Users are stored in data/users.js as an array of objects.

-## EJS Template
+## EJS Templates

-The views/page.ejs file is used for rendering individual article pages via EJS.
+The views/ files are used for rendering individual pages via EJS.